MemoonaTahira/Traffic_Violation_Classification/readme.md

 `bentoml serve --production`

-- Now you can test your bentoML service now running a classification service locally as explained in next step.
+- You can test your bentoML service now running a classification service locally as explained in next step.

 ## 5. Using Swagger UI once the service is runnnig locally: